baichuan/disambiguation_embedding/README.md

 	``python embedding_model/main.py --help``

 #### Output
-The output is Macro-F1 result and ranking loss value in each epoch In the meanwhile, we also generate final embedding file, which contains *n+1* lines for the document collection with *n* documents.
+The output is Macro-F1 result and ranking loss value in each epoch.
+In the meanwhile, we also generate final embedding file in emb/ directory, which contains *n+1* lines for the document collection with *n* documents.
 The first line has the following format:

 	num_of_docs dim_of_representation